Top 1% of Defence Law Firms

 The severity of the sentence depends on the role attributed to you in the Cannabis Cultivation investigation, combined with the quantity involved and the nature of the operation.
 The Sentencing Guidelines Council has produced definitive guidance for Drugs Offences, including Cannabis Cultivation.

 The offence of cultivation is classified as being an either way offence.
-This offence carries a maximum sentence of six months imprisonment in the Magistrates’ Court and 16 years’ custody in the Crown Court, on trial on indictment.
+This offence carries a maximum sentence of twelve months imprisonment in the Magistrates’ Court and 16 years’ custody in the Crown Court, on trial on indictment.
 In some cases, the case is dismissed and a fine is given.

 For simple possession of cannabis plant charges, the court is likely to impose a small fine if you are of previous good character or your past convictions are historic.